 If the accumulated wax does not give off bad odors, you can remove it using standard maintenance methods.
-Start by getting a washing solution specifically designed for dog ears.
-Then check that your dog's eardrums are intact before pouring the solution into his ear canals.
+Start by getting a washing solution designed explicitly for dog ears.
+Then check that your dog's eardrums are intact before pouring the key into his ear canals.

 When the massage is complete, step back a bit to let him shake his head.
 Then wipe the surfaces of his ears with cotton balls.
 Don't push the cotton balls into his ear canals.
 This may injure the eardrum.
 This same provision will still apply even if you use cotton swabs or a clean cloth to clean the surface of his ears.

 Tail Hair Trimming For Australian Shepherd Grooming

 Regular tail hair trimming is an essential aspect of Australian Shepherd grooming.
 This task aims as much to maintain his appearance as to maintain his health.
 A dog's tail is indeed an actual dust nest and a prime location for parasites.